yotaroy/bridge_env/bridge_env/data_handler/json_handler/README.md

 type: string

 "board_id" is the id of the board.
-You can use board number as the id, for example.
+You can use a board number as an id, for example.

 ### dealer